prebid/prebid.github.io/dev-docs/bidders/etarget.md

 - ortb2.user.ext.data.*
 - ortb2.user.data[]

-The ETARGET exchange supports the IAB standard taxonomies.
+The ETARGET exchange supports the IAB standard Audience Taxonomy v1.1 and Content Taxonomy v2.2.

 Example first party data that's available to all bidders and all adunits:
 ```